iamjprince/MagicMirror-Ubuntu/README.md

    - The MagicMirror<sup>2</sup> runs as a normal user, with little need for elevated privileges.
 2. Retain the ability to run other programs, such as displaying video from security cameras.
    - My hardware is more powerful than a Raspberry Pi, so it should do more.
    - Part of this is to retain as *plain* an operating system as possible.
 Use only the available repositories from the vendor.
-Building packages from source, for anything other than the MagicMirror<sup>2</sup> and it's modules, will require manual maintenance for bugs and security fixes.
+Building packages from source or defining multiple sources of packages, for anything other than the MagicMirror<sup>2</sup> and it's modules, will require manual maintenance for bugs and security fixes.
    - This should make it easy to configure automatic updates targetting security bugs.
      - Automatic updates that change or add features can cause problems.
 My first thought is that since this really only requires vendor-supplied Node.js, additional features and bug fixes shouldn't cause problems.